nandrasaputra/MySchool/README.md

 # MySchool
 MySchool is an Android educational app that has chatting, Material Sharing, Attendance and News Feed as the main feature.
 MySchool is written in Kotlin and built using Android <a href='https://developer.android.com/jetpack'>Jetpack</a>
 Library and Kotlin <a href='https://github.com/Kotlin/kotlinx.coroutines'>Coroutine</a> to perform asyncronous operation.
-This app is developed in order to participate in <a href='https://www.dicoding.com/challenges/554'>Alcatel-Lucent Enterprise (ALE) Geek Battle Mobile Developer</a>, a <a href='https://www.dicoding.com/'>Dicoding</a> challanges.
+This app is developed to participate in <a href='https://www.dicoding.com/challenges/554'>Alcatel-Lucent Enterprise (ALE) Geek Battle Mobile Developer</a>, a <a href='https://www.dicoding.com/'>Dicoding</a> challanges.

 ## Preview
 <p float="left">